Creating Your Rest Nest For Sound Journeys & Yoga Nidra

 It can be really nice to lay at an angle.
 If you're one to fall asleep easily, you may find this position helps you to remain awake and aware during the Nidra/Sound experience.

-Play around with bolsters, cushions, blocks and pillows to elevate your body in a way that feels secure and supportive.
+Play around with bolsters, cushions, blocks, pillows and angled wedge cushions to elevate your body in a way that feels secure and supportive.
 Be sure the bolster or pillow that is under your back/spine begins at the very base of your spine, at your tailbone.
 This helps to avoid any extra pressure or unsupportive angles of your spine/tail bone/pelvis.

 Your arms will be hanging a bit, so be sure they are supported at your sides, otherwise the pressure of them hanging can create some discomfort or cause them to 'fall asleep'.
 If you decide to lay your hands on your belly, you may want pillows on your sides for your elbows or just in case your arms fall to the sides.